mia-platform/documentation/docs/development_suite/api-console/api-design/fine-grained-access-control.md

 ---
 id: fine-grained-access-control
-title: Design Fine-Grained Access Control
+title: Fine-Grained Access Control in Design
 sidebar_label: Fine-Grained Access Control
 ---

-# Design changes Fine-Grained Access Control
+# Fine-Grained Access Control in Design

 :::info
 This feature is currently available exclusively as a **Closed Preview** and is not yet generally available.
 For more information and to request its activation for your Company, please contact your Mia-Platform referent.